 Housing Benefits provides help with paying your rent.
 The amount of help to which you may be entitled will depend on your income, savings and family circumstances.
-To claim Housing and/or Council Tax Benefit you will need to complete an application form.
+To claim Housing and/or Local Council Tax Support (LCTS) you will need to complete an application form.
 These are no longer available in paper form and are completed electronically.
 Please click here for more information on how to make a claim.

 Housing Benefit does not provide assistance with paying mortgages.
 You may be able to receive assistance for your mortgage from the Department for Work and Pensions.

 Always ensure that your name, address and National Insurance number is on everything that you send.